 \section{Simulation Results}

-In this section, we will first verify the accuracy of the PSD analysis and investigate the impact of some parameters on PSD through numerical examples, and then demonstrate the superiority of the optimal antenna weighting technique over equal antenna weighting case.
-Unless otherwise stated, the antenna spacing is taken as $\frac{d}{\lambda}\!=\!0.45$, the maximum Doppler shift is set as $f_d \!=\!
-1000\ \mathrm{Hz}$, the ULA consists of $M\!=\!16$ antennas, and the Jakes' channel model is adopted, i.e., the signal AoDs follow uniform distribution between $\left(0,\mathrm{\pi} \right)$.
+In this section, we first verify the accuracy of channel PSD analysis and investigate the impact of some critical parameters on channel PSD and Doppler spread through numerical examples, and then demonstrate the superiority of the proposed beamforming network optimization technique over the simplest MF beamfoming network.
+Unless otherwise stated, the antenna spacing is taken as $d\!=\!0.45{\lambda}$, the maximum Doppler shift is set as $f_d \!=\!
+1\!\ 000\ \mathrm{Hz}$ and the ULA consists of $M\!=\!16$ antennas.